Periyar: Self-Respect Movement

-Ramasamy and his followers campaigned constantly to influence and pressure the government to take measures to remove social inequality (abolish untouchability, manual scavenging system etc.), even while other nationalist forerunners focused on the struggle for political independence.
+Periyar and his followers campaigned constantly to influence and pressure the government to take measures to remove social inequality (abolish untouchability, manual scavenging system etc.) even while other nationalist forerunners focused on the struggle for political independence.
 The Self-Respect Movement was described from the beginning as "dedicated to the goal of giving non-Brahmins a sense of pride based on their Dravidian past".
+He questioned what he felt was the subjugation of non-Brahmin Dravidians as Brahmins enjoyed gifts and donations from non-Brahmins but opposed and discriminated against non-Brahmins in cultural and religious matters.
+He declared his stance to be "no god, no religion, no Gandhi, no Congress, and no Brahmins".
+He rebelled against Brahmin dominance and gender and caste inequality in Tamil Nadu.

-In 1952, the Ramasamy Self-Respect Movement Institution was registered with a list of objectives of the institution from which may be quoted as for the diffusion of useful knowledge of political education; to allow people to live a life of freedom from slavery to anything against reason and self respect; to do away with needless customs, meaningless ceremonies, and blind superstitious beliefs in society; to put an end to the present social system in which caste, religion, community and traditional occupations based on the accident of birth, have chained the mass of the people and created "superior" and "inferior" classes... and to give people equal rights; to completely eradicate untouchability and to establish a united society based on brother/sisterhood; to give equal rights to women; to prevent child marriages and marriages based on law favourable to one sect, to conduct and encourage love marriages, widow marriages, inter caste and inter-religious marriages and to have the marriages registered under the Civil Law; and to establish and maintain homes for orphans and widows and to run educational institutions.
-Propagation of the philosophy of self respect became the full-time activity of Ramasamy since 1925.
+In 1952, the Periyar Self-Respect Movement Institution was registered with a list of objectives of the institution which may be quoted as follows: for the diffusion of useful knowledge of political education; to allow people to live a life of freedom from slavery to anything against reason and self respect; to do away with needless customs, meaningless ceremonies, and blind superstitious beliefs in society; to put an end to the present social system in which caste, religion, community and traditional occupations based on the accident of birth, have chained the mass of the people and created "superior" and "inferior" classes ... and to give people equal rights; to completely eradicate untouchability and to establish a united society based on brother/sisterhood; to give equal rights to women; to prevent child marriages and marriages based on law favourable to one sect, to conduct and encourage love marriages, widow marriages, inter caste and inter-religious marriages and to have the marriages registered under the Civil Law; and to establish and maintain homes for orphans and widows and to run educational institutions.
+Propagation of the philosophy of self-respect became the full-time activity of Periyar since 1925.
 A Tamil weekly Kudi Arasu started in 1925, while the English journal Revolt started in 1928 carried on the propaganda among the English educated people.
 The Self-Respect Movement began to grow fast and received the sympathy of the heads of the Justice Party from the beginning.
 In May 1929, a conference of Self-Respect Volunteers was held at Pattukkotai under the presidency of S. Guruswami.
-K.V.
-Alagiriswami took charge as the head of the volunteer band.
+K. V. Alagiriswami took charge as the head of the volunteer band.
 Conferences followed in succession throughout the Tamil districts of the former Madras Presidency.
-A training school in Self-Respect was opened at Erode, the home town of Ramasamy.
+A Self-Respect training school was opened at Erode, the home town of Periyar.
 The object was not just to introduce social reform but to bring about a social revolution to foster a new spirit and build a new society.